nicolaferraro/camel-workshop/doc/recommendation.md

 Dependencies are downloaded from Maven repositories, tests are executed (they should pass), then a standalone *fat-jar* is created in the `target` directory.

-The `fat-jar` contains all required dependencies and is runnable (you can run it with `java -jar ./target/recommendation-0.0.1-SNAPSHOT.jar` if you want).
+The `fat-jar` contains all required dependencies and is runnable (you can run it with `java -jar ./target/recommendation-0.0.1-SNAPSHOT.jar` if you want, but we haven't added any code yet).

 ## Adding a "Hello World" route